-Alternative 2, Recommended Plan: Vegetation along the rim of the lake are used to fluctuating water levels.
-Although there is a slight increase of average lake levels, the historic lake level range would not change.
-Therefore, this alternative would have no effect on vegetation.
+Alternative 2, Recommended Plan: Vegetation along the rim of the lake is accustomed to fluctuating water levels.
+Although the Recommended Plan would result in a slight increase of average lake levels, there would be no change in normal operating pool levels, operational flood releases or historic lake level range.
+Therefore, this alternative would have no effect on vegetation around the lake or downstream.